What’s Breast Implant Rippling & Does It Go Away?

 Breast implant rippling and type of implants

-As well as carefully planning where the implant will be placed, Mr Alex Karidis will also choose the implant size and shape based on your anatomy and to help minimise complications such as breast implant rippling.
+Alongside carefully planning where the implant will be placed, Mr Alex Karidis will also choose the implant size and shape based on your anatomy and to help minimise complications such as breast implant rippling.
 Round implants tend to ripple more than anatomically-shaped implants and larger breast implants are more prone to rippling than smaller ones.

 Maintaining a stable weight post-procedure